A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How is Iowa handling Medicaid renewals after the pandemic?

-As is the case nationwide, enrollment in Medicaid in Iowa has trended upward throughout the COVID pandemic.
-From March 2020 through March 2023, Medicaid disenrollments have been paused nationwide, in response to the pandemic.
-This will end on March 31, 2023, however, and states can resume disenrollments as of April 1, 2023, for people who are no longer eligible for Medicaid.
+As is the case nationwide, enrollment in Medicaid in Iowa trended upward throughout the COVID pandemic.
+From March 2020 through March 2023, Medicaid disenrollments were paused nationwide, in response to the pandemic.
+This ended on March 31, 2023, however, and states resumed Medicaid disenrollments after that.

-Although disenrollments can resume as of April 1, states have the option to push that date forward a bit.
-The federal government is allowing states to being the process of returning to normal eligibility redeterminations in February, March, or April of 2023, and renewals are generally a multi-month process.
-States then have 12 months to initiate eligibility redeterminations for all Medicaid members, and 14 months to complete the process.
+States have 12 months to initiate eligibility redeterminations for all Medicaid members, and 14 months to complete the process.
 This timeframe is referred to as “unwinding” of the pandemic-era continuous coverage requirements.
 Iowa’s Department of Health and Human Services has a comprehensive page devoted to the unwinding, as well as a resource library and an interactive unwinding dashboard.
-There is also a webinar devoted to explaining how the unwinding process will work in Iowa.
+The state also hosted a webinar devoted to explaining how the unwinding process would work in Iowa.

 Does Iowa have a Medicaid work requirement?